kingdeorayom/kingdeorayom/README.md

 # Hi, there! 👋

-I'm a web and mobile software developer focusing on front-end web technologies.
+I'm a web and mobile developer focusing on front-end web technologies.

 I hate tedious, repetitive tasks. :smiley: